 Bachelor of Arts in Psychology – Evening Program

-The Bachelor of Arts in Psychology is the only academic yet accelerated degree evening program of its kind in the Bay Area, and is designed to prepare students for graduate work in psychology, as well as any career requiring comprehensive knowledge of interpersonal dynamics and human nature.
+NDNU is one of the few universities that offers an evening Bachelor of Arts in Psychology and is designed to prepare students for graduate work in psychology, as well as any career requiring comprehensive knowledge of interpersonal dynamics and human nature.
 The field of psychology includes career options in research and teaching, clinical psychology, forensic science and neuropsychology, as well as counseling and school psychology.
 Psychology professionals are in demand and are sought by a variety of organizations, as are college graduates with psychology-related skills.

 - Our evening program curriculum is identical in every way to our day degree — a unique aspect of our program — including the small classes and individualized faculty advising and attention.